Pinterest seeks $11 billion valuation with new funding - WSJ

-Feb 18 Pinterest Inc, a photo pin-up site, is in talks to raise $500 million in a round of funding that would more than double its valuation to $11 billion, the Wall Street Journal reported, citing people familiar with the matter.
+Pinterest Inc, a photo pin-up site, is in talks to raise $500 million (£323 million)in a round of funding that would more than double its valuation to $11 billion (£7.11 billion), the Wall Street Journal reported, citing people familiar with the matter.

 Pinterest, which allows users to create online bulletin boards based on various themes such as travel, decorating, or sports, was unavailable for comment outside regular U.S. business hours.